gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 manager on my team, and another who was a product manager on Esports Digital's Rewards and Achievements team, but they later on switched internally to other teams that better fit their career goals after our six-month milestone passed), and was the only woman in the entire initiative by the end.
 When I return, I will be the first female engineer the team has ever had.

-My mentor was Michael, and he was four years older than me (and so was the same age as my older brother).
+My mentor was M.W., and he was four years older than me (and so was the same age as my older brother).
 He was an associate software engineer when I first started
 (he was promoted while I was there), and was just incredibly kind, empathetic, and supportive.
 He was knowledgeable and always gave me actionable feedback, and was constantly in communication with me about my progress, but also about how he could be doing better as a mentor.
 We had weekly 1:1s (we had a very similar walking pace, and so we'd have time for two complete loops around our building taking almost exactly 30 minutes to the dot), and I remember one of my first experiences that made me see him in a different light was when I was talking to him about my experience playing StarCraft II in the HSL.
 He had said to me, "I'm sorry you experienced that sort of sexual harassment".
 I told him later on how that had taken me aback.
 I had literally never considered it to be harassment, because I was so ingrained in the gaming community I knew that, well, it seemed like just "boys being boys".
 It was just how women in gaming were treated.
-It took me aback, because while we worked at a gaming company, Michael's standards for what was and wasn't acceptable behavior wasn't the standard of the gaming community.
+It took me aback, because while we worked at a gaming company, M.W.'s standards for what was and wasn't acceptable behavior wasn't the standard of the gaming community.
 It was the standard that somebody who was a decent human being had, and how I treated wasn't just "gamer bro culture" -- it was harassment.
 He identified and called it exactly what it was, when even I had never done that.

-Michael continued to be an amazing mentor who was pretty involved with the Riot community and culture, and I had asked him what he had thought when the Kotaku article had come out and also about the walk-out.
+M.W. continued to be an amazing mentor who was pretty involved with the Riot community and culture, and I had asked him what he had thought when the Kotaku article had come out and also about the walk-out.
 I remember one time looking over and seeing him reading the [one year follow-up](https://kotaku.com/riot-games-and-sexism-one-year-later-1837041215) Cecilia (the author of the first Kotaku article) had written about Riot's improvements.
 I frequently saw this, and noted how he seemed very invested in Riot and its culture.
 It was a totally different experience from what I had seen at any other company.
 I asked him if he thought about quitting.
-I asked this question to many people: I asked it to Haru, a senior software engineer on our team who mentored me quite a bit (and sends me very cute pictures of his cats), and also to Matt, one of the university program members.
+I asked this question to many people: I asked it to H.S., a senior software engineer on our team who mentored me quite a bit (and sends me very cute pictures of his cats), and also to M.K., one of the university program members.
 Pretty much all of them had said yes: they had seriously considered it.
 It mattered to them.
 It had been heartbreaking.
 They didn't blame those who did leave.
 But, they had chosen to stay because they believed that Riot could do better.

-There was one thing Haru said (there are many things Haru says that makes me see things differently) that really struck me.
+There was one thing H.S. said (there are many things H.S. says that makes me see things differently) that really struck me.
 This culture of sexism at Riot that was revealed by Cecilia in an article she published on Kotaku could have just as easily been about any other gaming company.
 It's not just a Riot problem.
 To call it just a Riot problem, and not a gaming industry problem (or tech industry problem) is dangerous.
 We have to acknowledge that uniquely good and bad actors don't exist: that because Riot was exposed as a "bad actor", this didn't clear the name for other companies that didn't have an article published about them.
 It doesn't validate any other company in this space.
 This is a problem that every company is complicit with.
 This isn't to dismiss what happened at Riot specifically as commonplace; this isn't to invalidate the very real and damning accounts that were detailed in the article.
 That is what transpired, and it transpired at Riot.
 It was heartbreaking to acknowledge this about a place they had grown to love, and to also introspect and bear some of the implicit responsibility that comes with contributing to such a space.
 But, they wanted to stay and fix that.
 Riot was a place they loved.
 Because they loved it, they wanted to see it do better.
 If every good person who cared left Riot, there would be no hope for Riot.
-The company needs people like Michael, Haru, and Matt to stay and be solid allies for the work ahead.
+The company needs people like M.W., H.S., and M.K. to stay and be solid allies for the work ahead.
 They are people who are unafraid to identify and call things out for what they are, and unapologetic in holding those around them accountable.

 They really cared.
 I also had a 1:1 with Victor, a researcher on my team, who had been closely involved and supportive of D&I efforts at the company and had even introduced me to another person who had helped organize the company walkout.
 They cared, this mattered to them, and they listened to me.
 Genuinely listened to me, validated my experiences and thoughts, and connected me with others who would be strong figures to get to know.

-While I was there, Riot published [this video on internship mentoring](https://youtu.be/uubRwv9b-_w) and at 0:38, you see two people, Chien and Sri, who appear on screen.
-Chien was Sri's mentor, who was an intern on Esports Digital the summer before.
-Sri had actually returned, and I knew both Chien and Sri (and sat right next to them).
-Chien is a strange person, but he's genuinely kind, a hard worker, and extremely funny.
-Sri was just a year older than me (and so was the person on the team I most saw as a peer), and has a way with talking that's very warm (he always mentions your name in questions, like "Did you have fun today, Grace?") and has kept friendships from high school strong (including his girlfriend, who he started dating in high school, had been long-distance with throughout undergrad with one person in southern California and the other in Georgia).
+While I was there, Riot published [this video on internship mentoring](https://youtu.be/uubRwv9b-_w) and at 0:38, you see two people, Y.C.T. and S.S., who appear on screen.
+Y.C.T. was S.S.'s mentor, who was an intern on Esports Digital the summer before.
+S.S. had actually returned, and I knew both Y.C.T. and S.S. (and sat right next to them).
+Y.C.T. is a strange person, but he's genuinely kind, a hard worker, and extremely funny.
+S.S. was just a year older than me (and so was the person on the team I most saw as a peer), and has a way with talking that's very warm (he always mentions your name in questions, like "Did you have fun today, Grace?") and has kept friendships from high school strong (including his girlfriend, who he started dating in high school, had been long-distance with throughout undergrad with one person in southern California and the other in Georgia).
 I dyed my hair for the first time during the summer.
-I decided to dye it an ashy color, and I told Sri about this.
+I decided to dye it an ashy color, and I told S.S. about this.
 He then came to work the next day with temporary dye in his hair, and nonchalantly greeted me when I walked in.
 I laughed so hard that day.
 I've gone to that exact smoothie bar where
-Chien and Sri are chatting with my mentor for a 1:1.
+Y.C.T. and S.S. are chatting with my mentor for a 1:1.
 My team might be all men, but they are all allies.
 They've treated me with so much respect and kindness, and there hasn't been a day that's gone by where I haven't laughed hard about something (apparently many people in the building know who I am because I laugh so loudly and frequently).

 ![YT Comments](https://github.com/gyyu/gyyu.github.io/raw/master/assets/images/posts/20191229/comments.png "The comments on the video")

 These are the comments on the video I mentioned above.
-I remember feeling upset and frustrated, and talked with Michael who felt similarly.
+I remember feeling upset and frustrated, and talked with M.W. who felt similarly.
 I felt almost defensive of Riot, and it was the first time I had this moment where I felt like I was a part of Riot, and everybody else was an outsider.
 It was the first time I felt like a Rioter.

-I remember I had a 1:1 with Matt at the end of the year, and we talked not only about the internship experience and feedback for the program, but also about my own personal thoughts about the Kotaku article, the culture of sexism, my past in gaming, and the conversations and people I had met along the way.
+I remember I had a 1:1 with M.K. at the end of the year, and we talked not only about the internship experience and feedback for the program, but also about my own personal thoughts about the Kotaku article, the culture of sexism, my past in gaming, and the conversations and people I had met along the way.
 I remember it being a pretty emotional conversation, and I remember tearing up and thanking him (and the rest of the team) for giving me the opportunity to come to Riot and spend my summer there.
 He had responded by instead emphasizing, "No, thank _you_."
 He told me how much he had enjoyed having me at Riot, and that I was an irreplaceable contribution to Riot's culture and he hoped I'd return.